lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 agent.run("Print out the name of this week's top trending model", display=True)
 ```

-#### Running LaVague on Windows Subsystem for Linux
+???
+"Running LaVague on Windows Subsystem for Linux 1"

     We are aware that users have been unable to use LaVague with WSL1 - this is due to known compatibility issues with GUI applications in WSL1.
 This can be resolved by [updating to WSL2](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).

 ## Navigation errors